 “The groundbreaking celebration for the new Florence A. De George Pavilion at Jupiter Medical Center was a momentous occasion for us and for the surrounding community,” said John D. Couris, President and CEO of Jupiter Medical Center.
 “Beginning this second phase of the Medical Center’s three-phase expansion plan is another example of fulfilling our commitment to provide world-class healthcare to the residents of Northern Palm Beach County and beyond.”

-In addition, the new building will encompass an expanded Florence A. De George Children’s and Women’s Healthcare Services which will include an obstetrics unit with six labor rooms, 12 post-partum rooms and two operating rooms.
+In addition, the new building will encompass an expanded Florence A. De George Children’s and Women’s Healthcare Services which will include an obstetrics unit with eight labor rooms, 14 postpartum rooms and two C-section operating suites.
 The addition will boost the Medical Center’s obstetrics capacity from the current 1,200 births annually to 2,000.
 The existing birthing suites will be converted to patient rooms.

 The Florence A. De George Children’s and Women’s Healthcare Services will also incorporate the hospital’s existing pediatric therapy services for children ages newborn to 17.
 Through this program, speech/language pathologists, and occupational and physical therapists provide specialized, comprehensive and individualized treatment to meet a child’s particular ongoing healthcare issues.
 Treatment addresses a wide range of needs, from Attention Deficit Disorder and autism to neurological disorders, pediatric diabetes education and a new pediatric swallowing program, among many others.